Online Psychology Degrees: Comparing Top Programs

 What’s the difference between a psychologist and a therapist?

-Psychologist practice employs a clinical approach that emphasizes the utilization of psychological evaluations and psychotherapy in the assessment and treatment of patients’ mental health issues.
-And, as mentioned earlier, psychologists must possess a doctoral degree for professional licensure and practice.
+Psychologists employ a clinical approach that emphasizes the utilization of psychological evaluations and psychotherapy in the assessment and treatment of patients’ mental health issues.
+And psychologists must possess a doctoral degree for professional licensure and practice.

 Therapists, on the other hand, typically take a more holistic approach to treatment, with an emphasis on the use of talk therapy and other therapy techniques.
 Therapist licensure and practice typically requires only a master’s degree plus several years of hands-on clinical experience.